NY Times Co names 2 directors with digital expertise

-The New York Times Company (NYT.N) on Thursday added to its board two directors with deep roots in the technology industry.
+June 21 The New York Times Company on Thursday added to its board two directors with deep roots in the technology industry.

 With the addition of McAndrews, 53, and Ito, 46, the Times Co board expands to 13 directors from 11.